-How we now manage stormwater is through a watershed approach.
+How Susquehanna Township manages its stormwater is through a concept known as a watershed approach.
 It is no longer just about how water can be moved from point A to point B, but how the entire watershed "community" is affected by decisions made within it.
 Where water is directed and how its quality is impacted are the most common considerations made when land development projects are designed.
+Decisions made at home or business also plays a massive role in the quality of stormwater.
 But decisions made at your home or business play a part in all this as well.

 Susquehanna Township's Program